-- Make a checklist of your medicines (including the brand name and general name) and names of medicines that are commonly used for the condition.
+- Make a checklist of your medicines (including the brand name and generic name) and the terms of drugs that are commonly used for the condition.

 - Plan your route, make travel arrangements in advance and allow plenty of time for travel to avoid unnecessary stress.